afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 Github is the most successful website which hosts projects that use git as a version control (this blog is an example of just project).

-Some background for people who don't know what git (and no, it's not me) is: it is a *distributed* version control system.
+Some background for people who don't know what git is (and no, it's not me): it is a *distributed* version control system.
 Distributed means there is no central repository (storage).
 Each participant has a .git folder in their project's folder which contains the history of the project.
 Time to time